kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 └── LevelUpModal
 ```

-Components are kept reusable instead of implementing the entire dashboard as one large component.
+The dashboard is built using reusable components rather than one large page component.

 ---